edhowland/vish/Syntax.md

 ##### Extracting the key or value from a PairType

 You can use the builtin 'xmit' function to get the individual elements of the PairType.
-This is usually not needed, which is why their is no syntactic sugar language construect for it.
+This is usually not needed, which is why their is no syntactic sugar language constructs for it.

 Example: